JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

   Point(::T, !Matched::T) where T<:Real at none:3
 ```

-This situation can be handled by defining custom constructors, as discussed in the next section.
+This situation can be handled by defining custom constructors, as we will discuss in the next section.

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```

-Define a structure that represents 3D-point.
+Define a structure that represents 3D-points.
 Do not forget to define it as a subtype of the AbstractPoint type.
-Also, add a new method to the `coordinates` function.
+Then add a new method to the `coordinates` function.

 ```@raw html
 </p></div>